 One of the most common skin allergies on Pit Bulls are food allergies.
 If your dog presents symptoms like bumps or rash, itchy skin or red paws, your dog might have some sort of food allergy.
 Consult with your vet to determine if he or she has a grain allergy.

 Always read your dog food labels.
-Make sure protein is the first ingredient on the label.
+Make sure named animal protein is the first ingredient on the label.
 Try to avoid words like meat meal, meat dinner as they don’t provide enough information about the source of the meat.
 If your dog is having skin allergies, one of the things you can do is to try to change his diet to a grain free one.
-Choose small local dog food companies who care and are passionate about their products and use human grade ingredients.
+Choose small local dog food stores who care and are passionate about their products and use human grade ingredients.
 Avoid anything that uses wheat, soy, and rice.
 Make sure to check the protein percentage, anything below 20% is probably too low.
 We give our dog Orijen which is 38% protein and she is doing great.
-However, every dog is different and what it works for one might not work for another.
+However, every dog is different and what works for one might not work for another.
 Sometimes dogs are not allergic to grains but other ingredients like Beef or Chicken.
 Try different brands and see which one is best for your dog.
 I also like to put a tablespoon of coconut oil every day with her food, coconut oil also helps with their skin allergies and keep their hair glossy and shiny.

 Our Pit Bull dog has a sensitive stomach.
 Certain food will upset her tummy.
 Since we switched to a better quality grain free dog food brand she is doing great.
 No more loose stool and no more doggy farts!
 Oh, yes… She used to fart all the time.
 Not anymore!
 Soy, corn and other grains are hard to digest for dogs.
 Dogs are descents from wolfs and in the wild wolfs diet is based mostly on meat.
 So, it makes sense that a high protein diet is better for your dog.
 Corn and wheat were added to the dog kibble as fillers but it doesn’t do much for them.